Identification, Doubly Robust Estimation, and Semiparametric Efficiency Theory of Nonignorable Missing Data With a Shadow Variable: Introduction

 \section{Introduction}

-Methods for missing data have received much attention in statistics and the social sciences.
-Data are said to be missing at random (MAR) if the missingness mechanism only depends on the observed data, otherwise, data are said to be missing not at random [MNAR, \cite{rubin1976inference}].
-Considering inference with an outcome subject to missingness, it is well known that the underlying full data law and its functionals are identified under MAR, and corresponding methods to make inference abound, to name a few, likelihood based methods \citep{dempster1977maximum}, imputation \citep[]{schenker1988asymptotic,rubin2004multiple}, inverse probability weighting \citep[]{horvitz1952generalization, robins1994estimation}, and doubly robust methods \citep[]{van2003unified,bang2005doubly,tsiatis2007semiparametric}.
-Among them, the doubly robust approach is in principle most robust, since it requires correct specification of either a model for the full data law, or of the missing data mechanism, but not necessarily both; while direct likelihood or imputation methods rely on correct specification of the full data law, and likewise inverse probability weighting relies on correct specification of the missing data mechanism.
-Since doubly robust methods effectively double one's chances to reduce bias due to model misspecification, such methods have grown in popularity in recent years for estimation with missing data and other forms of coarsening problems, such as encountered in causal inference \citep{van2003unified,bang2005doubly,tsiatis2007semiparametric}.
+Methods for missing data have received much attention in statistics and related areas.
+Following \cite{rubin1976inference}, data are said to be missing at random (MAR) if the missingness only depends on the observed data; otherwise, data are said to be missing not at random (MNAR).
+Considering inference about a full data functional with an outcome prone to missing values, it is well established that the underlying full data law is identified under MAR, and methods to make inference abound, to name a few, likelihood based methods \citep{dempster1977maximum}, multiple imputation \citep[]{schenker1988asymptotic,rubin2004multiple}, inverse probability weighting \citep[]{horvitz1952generalization}, and doubly robust methods \citep[]{van2003unified,bang2005doubly,tsiatis2007semiparametric}.
+Among them, the doubly robust approach is in principle most robust, because it requires correct specification of either the full data law, or of the missingness process, but not necessarily both, while likelihood or imputation methods require correct specification of the full data law, and likewise inverse probability weighting has to rely on correct specification of the missingness process.
+Because doubly robust methods effectively double one's chances to reduce bias due to model misspecification, such methods have grown in popularity in recent years for estimation with missing data and other forms of coarsening data \citep{van2003unified,tsiatis2007semiparametric}.